ai4os/ai4-docs/source/user/overview/storage.rst

 2. you can access them in the ``/storage`` path in your deployment.
 This is a `virtual filesystem <https://rclone.org/commands/rclone_mount/>`__ that lets you access the Nextcloud storage via the network.

+For these options to work, you need to configure your :ref:`RCLONE credentials <user/howto/rclone:Configuring rclone>` when launching your deployment (under **Storage** options).

 Reading files from disk (**1**) is faster than reading them via the network (**2**).
 But as deployments have a limited disk capacity (couple tens of GBs), sometimes you have no other option than going with (**2**) if you want to train with a